dsa-ou/paddles/README.md

 - be easy to install, use and understand
 - adhere to good Python coding practices.

 `paddles` is a work in progress.
-The current version implements stacks, queues, deques and bags.
+It currently implements stacks, queues, deques, bags and several sorting algorithms.

 ## Usage
 To use `paddles`, follow these steps: